Tallwave/guidelines/docs/Team/Operations.md

 # The Day to Day

 ## Resources
 As a company, we have a tendency to throw people in the deep end and see if they can swim.
-Our business is fast-paced so the traits that are necessary to survive that kind of situation are necessary, but we can at least take the alligators out of the deep-end.
+Our business is fast-paced so the traits that allow someone to thrive in that kind of situation are necessary, but we can at least take the alligators out of the deep-end.

 ### Where Stuff Goes and Where to Find It Again
 We have different places where documents and notes can go.
 Rather than just throwing stuff on the floor like my 7 year old, let's organize it.